NewsroomFind the latest and greatest news on MAD Security right here.

 6 Essential Cybersecurity Best Practices Your Business Won’t Want To Miss

-By: Jeremy Conway, Chief Technology Officer & Managing Partner, MAD Security
+By: Jeremy Conway, President, MAD Security

 Cybersecurity continues to be a hot topic for small and medium-sized businesses (SMB).
 It’s not uncommon for smaller businesses to believe that because of their size, “there isn’t much to steal,” so cybercriminals will simply not target them.
 This assumption couldn’t be further from the truth.
 The 2017 State of Cybersecurity in Small & Medium-Sized Business Report conducted annually by the Ponemon Institute clearly debunks these ideas, showing that 61 percent of smaller businesses experienced a cyberattack and 54 percent reported data breaches involving sensitive information in 2017.

 The reality of this situation is that cybersecurity criminals are very much aware of the flawed assumptions and the false sense of security residing within smaller businesses and actively seek to exploit them.
 It is easier for an attacker to compromise a smaller business that has limited budget and resources dedicated to cybersecurity than it is for the attacker to compromise a large enterprise with multiple layers of security effectively implemented and fully funded.

 Smaller businesses obviously cannot match the spending on cybersecurity technologies or staff a full team of cybersecurity experts like their larger counterparts.
 Still, there are ways for smaller businesses to compensate for these budgetary and resource limitations to implement an effective comprehensive cybersecurity defense.

 1. Do Not Tackle it Solo